No release for ex-officer guilty in ‘Fatal Vision’ murders

 Prosecutors at the 1979 trial said MacDonald, a physician, used a knife and an ice pick to kill his wife and children at their house before stabbing himself with a scalpel.

 MacDonald maintains he was wrongly convicted, pointing to “drug-crazed hippies” as the killers.
-But prosecutors said he donned surgical gloves and used his wife’s blood to write the word “PIG” over their bed to imitate the Charles Manson murders that also occurred that year.
+But prosecutors said he donned surgical gloves and used his wife’s blood to write the word “PIG” over their bed to imitate the Charles Manson murders that occurred the previous year.

 MacDonald’s second wife, Kathryn, lives in Maryland and would take care of him should he be released, according to his attorneys.

-Note: This story has been corrected to show that the Manson murders were committed in 1969, not 1970.